Introduction

 Measurement of sex steroid levels

-Brain and peripheral levels of sex steroids were determined by enzyme-linked immunosorbent assay (ELISA) (10).
-Total lipids were extracted from the brain and peripheral tissues (from the caudal half) of cyp19a1b+/+, cyp19a1b+/−, and cyp19a1b−/− males and females with chloroform/methanol (2:1, v/v) and purified on a Sep-Pak C18 Plus Light Cartridge (Waters Corporation, Milford, MA).
+Brain and peripheral levels of sex steroids were determined by enzyme-linked immunosorbent assay (ELISA) (Nishiike et al., 2021).
+Total lipids were extracted from the brain and from peripheral tissues, specifically the caudal half of the body excluding the head and visceral organs, of cyp19a1b+/+, cyp19a1b+/−, and cyp19a1b−/− males with chloroform/methanol (2:1, v/v) and purified on a Sep-Pak C18 Plus Light Cartridge (Waters Corporation, Milford, MA).
 Tissue levels of E2, testosterone, and 11KT were measured by using Estradiol, Testosterone, and 11-Keto Testosterone ELISA kits, respectively (Cayman Chemical Company, Ann Arbor, MI).

 Mating behavior test